Critical incident response in place at Galway school after teens killed in crash

 The school will open for a number of hours today for counselling support, although classes will not return until after the Easter break next Monday.
 The supports at the school will remain in place for the remainder of the week.

-Councillor Mary Hoade told Newstalk Breakfast and RTÉ radio’s Morning Ireland that the Headford area was a strong community, but that at present they were in a state of shock and upset.
+Councillor Mary Hoade toldand RTÉ radio’s that the Headford area was a strong community, but that at present they were in a state of shock and upset.

 The four teens involved in the crash were Junior Cycle students at Presentation College which has 1,000 students.